If I join Air Force ROTC, does that mean I am joining the military? No.

 No. Applying for an Air Force ROTC scholarship does not obligate you in any way.
 Four-year scholarship recipients do not incur any obligation until the start of their sophomore year in college.

-If offered an Air Force ROTC scholarship, you will be notified in writing after the scholarship selection boards meet.
+If offered an Air Force ROTC scholarship, you will be notified via email after the scholarship selection boards meet.

 Please visit https://www.afrotc.com/scholarships/types

-- What Are The Weight And Fitness Standards?
+What Are The Weight And Fitness Standards for Scholarship Consideration?

 To apply for the scholarship, you must complete the Physical Fitness Assessment (PFA).
-For instructions, refer to the website where you apply online.
+For instructions, refer to your online application.

 If you are offered a scholarship, you must meet the Air Force Weight Standards prior to activating the scholarship.